Training and recruiting millennials too gets easier with videos. 87% of millennials prefer working for video-savvy companies.

 Your new hires can be familiarised with the company culture early-on during their recruitment, on-boarding, and training.
 Even after hiring them, you have multiple opportunities to reinforce company culture.

-With the help of corporate explainer videos, you can maintain, and improve your company culture.
+With the help of corporate videos, you can maintain, and improve your company culture.

 All companies have to answer to the shareholders.
 They need to update them about the finances for the year looked like.

 They have the option to create long emails to highlight the KPIs, trading updates, and other important updates.
-But going ahead and creating animated explainer videos for them would help them be more engaging.
+But going ahead and creating animated corporate videos for them would make it more engaging.

-There are many animation styles that can be used for corporate communications videos.
+There are many styles of animated corporate videos that can be used for internal employee communication.
 Finding the right animation style for your needs might be difficult.
 Read the next section to ease the process.

-Picking an animation style for your corporate communications video poses two challenges: getting to know the different animation styles, and deciding which one works best for your needs.
+Picking an animation style for your corporate videos poses two challenges: getting to know the different animation styles, and deciding which one works best for your needs.